Let's form a financial plan for freelancers today with some brilliant insights, relevant coaching and practical credit tips

 The phrase "it takes money to make money" resonates with freelancers.
 Building a client base, traveling to and from your jobs, buying equipment or even just getting your feet on the ground all costs money.
 More often than not, these expenses require borrowing money.

 Credit is a measure of your financial responsibility that has an impact on your business and personal finances.
 Given everything you have on the line to grow your business, good credit could be a great help.

 Freelancer's tip: You can check your credit report at AnnualCreditReport.com.

-Learn what factors impact your credit score and what you could do to correct it.
+Learn what factors impact your credit score.
 Watch this video and download the Financial Foundation for Freelancers worksheet to get a better understanding of how credit applies to your role as a freelancer.

 Get in the know